BrentDouglas/chainlink/README.md

 Support for several DI frameworks:
 - CDI
 - Spring
-- Seam 2 (2.2 and 2.3)
+- Seam 2

-Job repositories:
+Execution repositories:
-- In memory
+- Memory
 - JPA
-- JDBC (though it has only been tested against postgresql and h2)
+- JDBC (though it has only been tested against H2, PostgreSQL and MariaDB)
 - Redis
 - Infinispan
 - Coherence
 - Hazelcast

 Transports:
-- Local only
+- Local
 - Infinispan

 Job loaders that support the job inheritance proposal and a simple api